Watch as This Cougar Chases a Hiker — for 5 Minutes!

 LANGUAGE WARNING!
 This video contains multiple F bombs and quite a few S words which equate with “poop” (but they are mostly bleeped out).

-This video demonstrates a great reason to always carry a firearm, no matter where you are… because not all threats walk on two legs.
+This video demonstrates a great reason to always carry a firearm, no matter where you are.
+Not all threats walk on two legs.

 This six-minute video begins with a hiker foolishly approaching a mountain lion crouched in the trail ahead of him, facing away.
 We see another big cat turn and run the other way, then apparently circle back out of view.
 Something, perhaps that same cat, approaches and the crouched cougar turns and runs towards the hapless hiker.
 This is when the hiker begins to rapidly back away as he employs the only weapon he can think of: Cuss words.